 · AfricaBrief Reporters: People who have accessed an AfricaBrief-approved reporting training programme and have been badged accordingly.
 They contribute to the network by sharing stories on https://africabrief.substack.com/ and engaging in the AfricaBrief’s activities.

 · Trainers and Digital Curators: People who AfricaBrief has approved and contracts to deliver reporting training programmes and story curation activities.
 They contribute to the network by sharing their expertise with trainee AfricaBrief Reporters and developing their skills.

-· Social Licensees: Individuals, groups and organisations who have a license agreement in place for them to conduct AfricaBrief Reporting activities outside of Frontline Media’s scope of work.
-They contribute to the network by supporting the development of AfricaBrief Reporters, developing the usage of AfricaBrief reporters in different sectors and providing connections to people, places and organizations for our network.
+· Social Licensees: Individuals, groups, and organizations who have a license agreement in place for them to conduct AfricaBrief Reporting activities outside of Frontline Media’s scope of work.
+They contribute to the network by supporting the development of AfricaBrief Reporters, developing the usage of AfricaBrief reporters in different sectors, and providing connections to people, places, and organizations for our network.

 · Partners: Individuals, groups and organisations who we work with to deliver collaborative projects, share knowledge, and develop new practices, methodologies and training materials.
 They contribute by writing funding applications, providing links and connections to people, places, and organisations to the network and by supporting us to develop the AfricaBrief practices in a multitude of ways.

 Meet the AfricaBrief team